Courthouse clique: Decline

 Corruption in county governments led civic groups such as the National Short Ballot Organization to begin calling for reform in the early 20th century.
 In response to the Great Depression in the 1930s, the United States federal government initiated a series of programs known as the New Deal, greatly contributing to the growth of federal and state bureaucracies and thereby challenging the courthouse cliques' positions as centers of political power.
 In the post-World War II era the South underwent significant social change.
 Returning war veterans made efforts to eject local political machines, which they viewed as obstacles to economic growth.
 In the "Battle of Athens" of 1946, armed veterans in McMinn County, Tennessee engaged in a shootout with sheriff's deputies in the employ of the local courthouse ring during an election dispute, forcing them to surrender ballot boxes and ousting the local government.

 Across the South urbanization, industrialization, and immigration from the North increased.
 Educational opportunities increased and improvements in mass communication were made.
 These changes cultivated the growth of a cosmopolitan culture in the South and boosted the strength of the Republican Party.
 The promulgation of the one man, one vote doctrine by the United States Supreme Court in Baker v.
 Carr and Gray v.
 Sanders and subsequent reapportionment shifted political power away from rural counties and towards urban areas.
 Meanwhile, civil rights legislation enabled millions of black people in the South to vote.
 Faced with these political disruptions, courthouse cliques quickly declined throughout the 1960s and 1970s.
 In the following years increased numbers of women and blacks were able to attain county offices.
 The Democratic Party also moved away from its reliance on courthouse cliques and began building a more top-down, institutionalized party structure with a professional, permanent staff.
 Southern candidates stopped seeking the endorsement of local politicians and their networks and instead began appealing directly to the electorate through mass media for support.

 Legacy

-Journalistic exposés, scholarly works, movies, fictional writings have emphasized the historical importance of courthouse cliques in Southern politics and led to the creation of a stereotype portraying county governments in the South as dominated by corrupt politicians who use undemocratic methods to protect their power and their wealthy allies.
+Journalistic exposés, scholarly works, movies, and fictional writings have emphasized the historical importance of courthouse cliques in Southern politics and led to the creation of a stereotype portraying county governments in the South as dominated by corrupt politicians who use undemocratic methods to protect their power and their wealthy allies.
 While no longer forming extensive political networks or wielding wide influence, county office-holders still retain a significant amount of responsibility for law enforcement and the delivery of public services in their jurisdictions.